Ann Carver's Profession

-Ann Carver's Profession is an American pre-Code 1933 film directed by Edward Buzzell.
+Ann Carver's Profession is a 1933 American pre-Code crime drama film directed by Edward Buzzell.
 It focuses on the relationship of a female lawyer and her husband, and on the strain that her financial success places on their marriage.
 The film stars actress Fay Wray and this film was made during the year she cemented her fame in King Kong.
 Although the writing credits differ, the film bears a striking resemblance in plot to Columbia's 1938 production The Lady Objects starring Lanny Ross and Gloria Stuart.

 Plot

-Ann Carver (Fay Wray) and Bill Graham (Gene Raymond) are college sweethearts who graduate, marry, and go to work.
+Ann Carver and Bill Graham are college sweethearts who graduate, marry, and go to work.
 There are major differences in their career success.
 Ann has a law degree, and goes to work at the law firm of retired Judge Bingham.
 On the other hand, Bill, who in college was a campus football star and voted "Most Popular Man on Campus", lands a low-level job in an architectural firm.
 She scores a sensational success with her first case (see below) and receives a check for $5000 from her rich client, Harrison.
 This sets the stage for marital problems, because the very same day that she gets the check for $5000, her husband receives notice of a big raise at work — $10.

 Ann quickly becomes a famous and wealthy lawyer, while her husband Bill continues to slog along as a low-level wage slave.
 The two realize, and discuss, the strain that the disparity in their incomes is placing on the marriage.
 They resolve to work harder at their marriage, but it immediately becomes clear that the demands of her job will make it difficult for Ann to tear herself from work.
 There is also a scene in which Ann resents the fact that Bill will not accompany her to a dinner party because he has to go to work.
 Eventually, disgusted with the paltriness of his income as compared to his wife's success, Bill quits his job as an architect and—in hopes of hitting the big time as a singer—becomes a "crooner" at the Mirador, a friend's nightclub.

-While working at the club, Bill begins to drink heavily and becomes involved with alcoholic female singer Carole Rodgers (Claire Dodd).
+While working at the club, Bill begins to drink heavily and becomes involved with alcoholic female singer Carole Rodgers.
 In a scene at the Mirador, Ann and a group of friends observe Carole giving Bill a kiss.
 In fury, Ann throws a handful of change at Bill and stalks out.
 That seals the rupture in their marriage.
 Ann misses Bill deeply, and becomes distracted and starts to perform badly at work, but when she tries to contact Bill, Bill refuses to talk to her.